Household Waste Recycling Centre booking form privacy notice

 Collecting and sharing your personal information

-In order to administer and manage the booking scheme, we will share your customer unique booking reference number (generated by Medway’s booking system) and your vehicle registration details only, with the following third parties:
+In order to administer and manage the booking scheme, we will share your customer unique booking reference number, your vehicle details and whether you require assistance at an HWRC to unload your vehicle, with the following third parties:

-- the waste management contractor(s) who operate the HWRCs on behalf of KCC.
-All our contractors are required to treat your data in accordance with GDPR and data protection legislation.
+Our Waste management contractors (FCC and CSKL) and BookingLabs Ltd. are required to treat your data in accordance with UK GDPR and data protection legislation.

 Bookings made via our telephone contact centre

-You may also make bookings to use our HMRCs over the telephone.
+You may also make bookings over the telephone to use our HWRCs if you do not have access to the internet.
 To help deal with incoming telephone contact efficiently, such telephone calls are managed by our contact centre.

-All our contact centre advisors are employees of Agilisys, which operates the Contact Centre on our behalf.
-They are based at County Hall in Maidstone.
+All of our contact centre advisors are employees of Agilisys, which operates the Contact Centre on our behalf or KCC staff when required.

 Only authorised members of staff have access to the call recordings.
 Call recordings may also be shared with a limited number of authorised members of KCC staff, as part of our quality monitoring processes and complaints handling procedures.

-When you contact our telephone contact centre and make a booking through them, the operative will fill in the Medway Council booking form on your behalf on Medway Council’s system.
-That will then generate a booking, which is shared with us as described above.
+When you contact our telephone contact centre and make a booking through them, the operative will fill in the booking form on your behalf.
+That will then generate a booking.
 We then share this with the HWRC operative as described above.

-No information relating to your call is retained by Agilisys employees and information about your call is stored on computer systems belonging to and maintained by KCC or Medway Council.
+No information relating to your call is retained by Agilisys employees and information about your call is stored on computer systems belonging to and maintained by KCC.